Skip to content Skip to footer navigation

 An easy way to smarten up a TV is to simply plug your laptop into it.
 This basically turns any TV with an HDMI connection into a big-screen computer.

-Almost all new laptops can quickly connect to a TV via a direct HDMI cable connection (you'll just need to buy an HDMI cable, which should cost around $20).
+Almost all laptops can quickly connect to a TV via a direct HDMI cable connection (you'll just need to buy an HDMI cable, which should cost around $20).
+Many laptops, especially ones released in the last few years, may not have a full-sized HDMI port.

 How to extend the life of your existing smart TV